“That’s not how we do things around here.”

-This is what we do at Pellucid Analytics.
+This is what we do at Pellucid.
 We fix the pitchbook.
-We create content in minutes that would usually take hours; productizing the many lessons, innovations, and improvements I developed during my twenty plus years in the industry.
+We transform data into compelling content and work with clients to create streamlined workflows that save hours in content creation; productizing the many lessons, innovations, and improvements I developed during my twenty plus years in the industry.

-We’re currently rolling out across Wall Street and beyond.
-Helping junior analysts spend less time working mindlessly in Excel and more time developing career skills; enabling senior bankers to focus more on deals and less on data.
+We help junior analysts spend less time working mindlessly in Excel and more time developing career skills; enabling senior bankers to focus more on deals and less on data details.
 We’re creating new ways to visualize information to generate better insights, provide greater client value, and ultimately, become a trusted advisor.

 “That’s not how we do things around here.”